luiul/retoure-m/README.md

-🚚 Retouren App with Sequelize Migration
+# 🚚 Retouren App with Sequelize Migration

-Run the following commands to set up the database:
+Extension of the 🚚 Retouren App with Sequelize Migration to better duplicate results.
+Run the following commands in the shell to set up the database:

 ```zsh
 npm init -y;